psl646/Ask_Anything/docs/production_readme.md

 ### Search

 Searching questions is a standard feature of Poll Everywhere.
-I plan to utilize the Fuse.js library to create a fuzzy search of questions and notebooks.
-This search will look go through tags, note titles, notebook titles, and note content.
+This search will look go through survey titles and questions.

-### Direct Messaging
+### SMS Answer/Real-time update

-Although this is less essential functionality, I also plan to implement messaging between Ask Anything! users.
-To do this, I will use WebRTC so that notifications of messages happens seamlessly.
+Although this is less essential functionality, I also plan to implement SMS Answer/Real-time update for responding to Ask Anything! questions.
+To do this, I will use Pusher to implement web sockets so that responses to questions register seamlessly.